A Model-Free Universal AI: Universal AI with Q-Induction

 This is because the latest index $i\equiv n \Mod N$ smaller than $t$ is exactly $t-1 - (t-1-n) \mod N$, and the return at this index requires rewards at times up to $t-1 - (t-1-n) \mod N + H -1 $, which is smaller than $t$ if and only if \cref{eq:condition_aug} holds.
 In other words, all the rewards required for augmenting with the true returns $z_{i_k}$ are available in $h_{<t}$.
 Note that \cref{eq:condition_aug} is trivially satisfied if $n=t \mod N$.
 We can hence define a \emph{unified predictor}, that abstracts away the periodic augmentation. \begin{definition}[Unified return-predictor] Given a collection of $N$ mixture return-predictors $\{\psi_n\}_{0\leq n<N}$, the unified predictor $\psi: \mathcal H \times \mathcal A \to \Delta\mathcal{Z}$ is given by

 where $n=t \mod N$. \end{definition}

 Next, we define AIQI as follows.
 We also provide a pseudocode in \cref{alg:aiqi}. \begin{definition}[AIQI] Fix a return horizon $H$, a discretization level $M$, an augmentation period $N\geq H$, an exploration rate $\tau>0$, and a unified predictor $\psi$.
-AIQI, denoted $\hat\pi^{H,M,N,\tau}_{\psi} $ or $\hat \pi$, is defined as:
+Let the Q-value estimate given history $h_{<t}$ be